paulroseau/dotfiles/README.md

 # copy from the top of the visible part of the pane
 capture-pane -S

-# copy from the begining of the pane
+# copy from the begining of the pane (beyond the visible part)
 capture-pane -S -

 # paste